 Behavioral counseling

 Some people take part in behavioral counseling sessions to change their itching and scratching behaviors.
-They also use these sessions to help relieve stress, which can worsen eczema symptoms in some people.
+You can also use these sessions to learn about stress reduction and management, as stress can worsen eczema symptoms in some people.

-If there is a treatment that sounds particularly promising to you, talk to your doctor.
+If a treatment sounds particularly promising to you, talk with a doctor.
 Questions you may wish to ask about treatment options include:

-there treatments you would rule out for me due to my eczema type or health? - What
+- Are there treatments you’d rule out for me due to my eczema type or health?

-is a realistic treatment outlook for my particular eczema type? - What
+- What’s a realistic treatment outlook for my particular eczema type?

-are some newer topical, oral, or injectable medications that could be helpful
+- What are some newer topical, oral, or injectable medications that could be helpful to me?

-Checking in with your doctor about your eczema can ensure your treatment plan is the most effective.
-While you may not become eczema-free, a change in treatment could improve your quality of life.
+Checking in with your doctor about your eczema can ensure your treatment plan effectively treats your eczema.
+While eczema may not go away fully, a change in treatment may improve your quality of life.